The Nissan Pathfinder has evolved significantly since 1985. But with so many model years, which ones stand out?

 - The scoop from VehicleHistory and Cars.com ratings

-We’ve left no stone unturned in our quest to separate the Pathfinder gems from the duds.
+We’ve left no stone unturned in our quest to separate the Pathfinder treasures from the duds.
 Ready to see how each year stacks up?

-And for those who prefer their info bite-sized:
+And for those who favor their info concise:

 Generation | Best Years | Neutral Years | Worst Years |